PDF: Custom Results By Respondent table

 - Add or remove columns from the table.
 Adding another column will bring up the same 3 options, so repeat steps 1-3 to choose what to display in the next column.

-- Limit how many records (rows) should be shown in the table.
+Name your widget for ease of reference and Limit how many records (rows) should be shown in the table.

-|If you want a quick preview to check how everything will be displayed to the respondent, make sure to collect a new response.
-Then, simply click Save and Test PDF at the top of the page.|
+If you want a quick preview to check how everything will be displayed to the respondent, make sure to collect a new response.
+Then, simply click Save and Test PDF at the top of the page.

 Once you've saved your logic rules, don't forget to save PDF and you're ready to add more widgets!